kevinmkchin/ADK/README.md

 <img src="https://i.imgur.com/4ze1jne.png" alt="ayax logo" width="200" height="200">*Greek mythological hero, Ajax the Great*

-## Usage
-Just fork the repo and get started.
-Everything this engine needs is included within this repository.
-I'm working on ADK using Visual Studio 2019.
-If you want to compile ADK, you should consider using this IDE.
-This project only targets Windows.
-The VS project files are configured to compile with all the dependencies.
-The first time you build the project, the program will abort due to missing .dlls.
-You simply need to copy the .dlls from /Dependencies/SFML/bin/ into the executable output directory (which might be something like: /bin/Win32/Debug/).
-You will notice for each SFML library, there are two versions: sfml\-\*-2.dll and sfml\-\*-d-2.dll.
-The *-d-2.dll libraries are the ones you need when compiling in Debug configuration, and *-2.dll libraries are the ones you need when compiling in Release.

 ## Purpose
-ADK is a few things.
-ADK is a C++ game engine providing tools for building modern 2D games.
-ADK is a collection of useful game systems such as pathfinding, inventory, and character controllers.
-ADK is the open source repository for several games that I'm working on.
-Essentially, I'm trying to provide all the resources and tools that one would want in order to create a 2D video game.
+Ayax Development Kit is a collection of tools and resources that one would want in order to create a 2D video game.
+In essence, ADK is an easy-to-use C++ game engine for building modern 2D games, but it includes several useful game systems such as character controllers, cameras, and common game objects such as trigger boxes.
+ADK also includes a demo platformer game to study.
 Whether you take one of the example/demo games and expand upon it or decide to create a new game using the integrated editor, ADK provides the features you need.

 <img src="https://i.imgur.com/HRosCqM.png" alt="ayax screenshot 1" width="854" height="480">